TrendySloth1001/tata-pro-app/README.md

 ## License
 All rights reserved.
 This is proprietary software.

-Copyright © 2024 TATA Smart Grid
+Copyright © 2025 TATA Smart Grid
+by NIKHIL KUMAWAT
 All rights reserved.

 This software and associated documentation are proprietary and confidential.